 Each European country must adopt its own laws, regulations and administrative provisions necessary to comply with the IVD Directive.
 Member States may not create any obstacle to the placing on the market or the putting into service within their territory of devices bearing the CE marking according to the conformity assessment procedures.

-On May 25, 2017, the European Commission (EC) enacted new EU regulations for medical devices and IVDs that impose additional legal regulatory requirements on MD/IVDs used in the EU.
-These new regulations will come into full effect after a 5-year transition period.
-All products will require approval under the new law and no grandfathering of existing approvals will be allowed.
+Under the IVDR, which was enacted by the European Commission (EC) on May 25, 2017, in vitro diagnostics will be subject to additional legal regulatory requirements after the IVDR comes into full effect on May 26, 2022.
 Once implemented, the entire EU IVD industry will have to comply with these new requirements, which will bring the EU regulatory landscape on par with other highly regulated markets such as the US.
-Many Guidance Documents and other regulatory mechanisms will need to be established during this transition.
-It is anticipated that it will be late in 2019 before the infrastructure is established to begin the new approvals process.
+Many Guidance Documents and other regulatory mechanisms will need to be established during this transition period and it is anticipated that it will be late in 2020 before the infrastructure is established to begin the new approvals process.

-The FDA regulates the sale or distribution of medical devices, including in vitro diagnostic test kits and some Lab Developed Tests (LDTs).
+The FDA regulates the sale or distribution of medical devices, including in vitro diagnostic test kits and some LDTs.
 The information that must be submitted to the FDA in order to obtain clearance or approval to market a new medical device varies depending on how the medical device is classified by the FDA.
-Medical devices are classified into one of three classes on the basis of the controls deemed by the FDA to be necessary to reasonably ensure their safety and effectiveness.
-Class I devices are subject to general controls, including labeling, pre-market notification and adherence to the FDA’s quality system regulations, which are device-specific good manufacturing practices.
-Class II devices are subject to general controls and special controls, including performance standards and post-market surveillance.
+Medical devices are classified into one of three classes depending on the controls deemed by the FDA to be necessary to reasonably ensure their safety and effectiveness.
+Class I devices are subject to general controls, including labeling requirements, and adherence to the FDA’s quality system regulations (QSRs), which are device-specific current good manufacturing practices.
+Class II devices are subject to premarket notification, QSRs, general controls and sometimes special controls, including performance standards and post-market surveillance.
 Class III devices are subject to most of the previously identified requirements as well as to pre-market approval.
-All Class I devices are exempt from premarket review; most Class II devices require 510(k) clearance, and all Class III devices must receive premarket approval before they can be sold in the United States.
-The payment of a fee, that is subject to frequent adjustment, to the FDA is usually required when a 510(k) notice or premarket approval application is submitted.
+Class I devices are exempt from premarket review; most Class II devices require 510(k) clearance, and all Class III devices must receive premarket approval before they can be sold in the United States.
+The payment of a user fee, that is typically adjusted annually, to the FDA is usually required when a 510(k) notice or premarket approval application is submitted.

 The FDA generally issues a decision letter within 90 days of receipt of the 510(k) if it has no additional questions or sends a first action letter requesting additional information within 75 days.
 Most 510(k)s do not require clinical data for clearance, but a minority will.
 Requests for additional data, including clinical data, will increase the time necessary to review the notice.
-If the FDA believes that the device is not substantially equivalent to a predicate device, it will issue a “Not Substantially Equivalent” letter and designate the device as a Class III device, which will require the submission and approval of a PMA before the new device may be marketed.
-Under certain circumstances, the sponsor may petition the FDA to make a risk-based determination of the new device and reclassify the new device as a Class I or Class II device.
-The FDA continues to reevaluate the 510(k) review process, and we cannot predict what if any changes will occur.
+If the FDA believes that the device is not substantially equivalent to a predicate device, it will issue a “Not Substantially Equivalent” (NSE) determination and designate the device as a Class III device, which will require the submission and approval of a PMA before the new device may be marketed.
+A person who receives an NSE determination in response to a 510(k) submission may, within 30 days of receipt of the NSE determination, submit a de novo request for the FDA to make a risk-based evaluation for classification of the device into Class I or II.
+Devices that are classified through the de novo process may be marketed and used as predicates for future 510(k) submissions.
+The FDA continues to reevaluate the 510(k) pathway and process and the de novo process, and has taken what it describes as a risk-based approach to develop innovative regulatory policy to propose a more "contemporary" approach.
+In October 2017, the FDA published a final guidance entitled, “De Novo Classification Process (Evaluation of Automatic Class III Designation)” and in December 2018, the FDA issued a proposed rule which if finalized is intended to provide structure, clarity and transparency on the de novo classification process.
+We cannot predict what if any changes will occur or how they will affect our current or future products.

 Premarket Approval.
 The PMA process is more complex, costly and time consuming than the 510(k) process.
 A PMA must be supported by more detailed and comprehensive scientific evidence, including clinical data, to demonstrate the safety and efficacy of the medical device for its intended purpose.
 If the device is determined to present a “significant risk,” the sponsor may not begin a clinical trial until it submits an investigational device exemption (IDE) to the FDA and obtains approval to begin the trial.